wollac11/Munki-App-Updater/README.md

 --0.5 (23/03/2017):
 	- Script now checks that a method exists for finding the latest online version of each given app before attempting to run it.

+--0.6 (23/03/2017):
+	Note: currently app_url is hardcoded for supported apps.
+Support for specifying app_url will be added in a future update

+	- Any app which needs some edits before importing may now specify a method to perform such edits and script will run said method.
+If none is specified then script will proceed to import DMG as it is from download.
+	- Fixed some indentation errors